bytebang/moodle-mod_activitymap/README.md

 * grey: This activity is not available for the user because the preconditions have not been fulfilled.
 * black: This activity can be processed.

-additionally there can be two symbols beside a node:
+additionally there can be three symbols beside a node:

 * green checkmark: The activity has been (sucessfully) completed.
 * red cross: The activity has been completed, but the student failed.
+* edit symbol: Appears only if aou have the permission to edit this activity, and brings you directly to the edit page when clicked.

 ### Module Settings